lajohnston/smslib/docs/sprites.md

 ## Batching

 It is more efficient to add multiple sprites and/or sprite groups within a 'batch'.
-This allows smslib to avoid having to store and retrieve the next slot from RAM for each sprite, and instead can do it once at the beginning of the batch and once at the end.
+This allows smslib to avoid having to store and retrieve the next index from RAM for each sprite, and instead can do it once at the beginning of the batch and once at the end.

-During a batch the next sprite slot will be kept in `de` and incremented each time so be careful not to clobber this:
+During a batch the next sprite index will be kept in `de` and incremented each time so be careful not to clobber this:

 ```
 sprites.startBatch